Places To Visit

 Air Gap Faucet

 Air gap faucets are used with undersink reverse osmosis units.
-They are never used with filters because they are not needed.
+They are never used with filters because the air gap is not needed.

 An "air gap" is a siphon break to assure that drain water cannot flow backward from the household drain system into the reverse osmosis unit.

-Note that the tubes are of different diameters.
+Note in the picture above that the tubes are of different diameters.
 The smaller tubes are 1/4" and the larger tube is 3/8".

 The tube on the left in the picture delivers the "permeate" or purified water to the user via the tall spout when the faucet's handle is pressed.
 The other two tubes are parts of the drain systems.